We distribute an email update update weekly. If you would like to sign up to receive it, please CLICK HERE.

 Visiting with kids?
 We’re delighted!

-We encourage families with children to attend our 11AM service, when we offer age-appropriate religious education alongside the service.
-Children are invited to begin the service with their families in the sanctuary.
-Following a special Time for All Ages in the service – often a dramatized story – children are dismissed with their teachers to Children’s Chapel and age-appropriate classes.
+We encourage families with children to attend either service.
+Children are invited to begin every service with their families in the sanctuary.
+Following a special Time for All Ages during the service – often a dramatized story – children are dismissed with their teachers to Children’s Chapel and age-appropriate classes.

 On your first visit, you may choose to worship together as a family.
 Children and youth are always welcome in our Sanctuary.
 Drop-in nursery care is available for little ones, ages 6 months (and sitting up) to 3 years.
 Be sure to visit our Welcome Table in Friendship Hall for more information about our Ministry with Children and Youth.